 #10 Do one thing everyday to promote your work

 If there is one thing you should commit to, it’s doing one thing everyday to better yourself and promote your work (online or offline).
 You might even find inspiration in other fields, such as advertising, to inspire new projects and learn to think outside the box.
 See our article on creative lessons from successful ads.
 This kind of curiousity should become a habit and you will quickly be able to reap the benefits of your hard work.

 As you put into motion things on your ‘to-do’ list and your marketing plan, you will begin to notice patterns.
 You will see what works and what doesn’t and which area of marketing you should invest your time in.
-This is a learning process so commit and watch success unfold before you.
+There is a lot of work that goes into promoting your photography business but this is a learning process, so commit and watch success unfold before you.